mnott/csvdb/README.md

 You should then be able to open
 \[the web application\](http://localhost:8080/).

+Note: If the installation hangs for a long time, you may be behind a transparent proxy.
+In this case, see the top section of the file

+    install/bootstrap.sh

+to configure a proxy.

 To SSH into your virtual machine, you can just use

     vagrant ssh